-Staff Analysis: This issue examines Intrado Comm's service offering, which involves the provision of 911/E911 service to Public Safety Answering Points (PSAPs)6 and government entities.
-An important consideration in this issue is whether Intrado Comm's service offering meets the definition of a "telephone exchange service," as the term is defined in §3 of the Act.
+We examine Intrado Comm's service offering, which involves the provision of 911/E911 service to Public Safety Answering Points (PSAPs) and government entities.
+An important consideration is whether Intrado Comm's service offering meets the definition of a "telephone exchange service," as the term is defined in §3 of the Act.